-Georgia offers its guests a wonderful variety of natural landscapes.
+Georgia tourism offers its guests a wonderful variety of natural landscapes.
 Here every traveler is able to find an activity and a preferred kind of holiday for every taste and budget!
-The nature of Georgia has been generous in providing it with high mountain ranges, plains and dense evergreen forests, seas, rivers and lakes, which give a lot of options to choose from.
+The nature of Georgia (country) has been generous in providing it with high mountain ranges, plains and dense evergreen forests, seas, rivers and lakes, which give a lot of options to choose from.

 In this article, we want to bring up 3 national parks, which will be interesting in particular for tourists who visit: Tbilisi city, Kakheti and/or Black sea resort - Batumi.
 After city sightseeing, sunny beaches and visiting famous wineries you will want to retire and find spiritual harmony in the bosom of nature, then you should definitely visit the most famous national parks of Georgia.

 Kazbegi National Park